SirRuggie/MBR-xbebenk/InitialSetup.md

 ## Installation Complete
-If all the previous installation steps have been completed, go to the Usage page for further instructructions.
+Congratulations, you have successfully installed RivaTuner.
+Continue to the usage page for further instructions on how to use it.
 [MyBotRun Usage](Usage.md)